mylabpcb/myCPU/pages/en/mycpu/introduction.md

 3.	**Program Counter 16 bits**
 4.	**SRAM 2K x 8 16 bits**
 5.	**Stack Pointer 8 bits**
-6.	**Sequencer 16 states variable length**
+6.	**Instruction Cycle up to 16 states and variable length**
-7.	**Improved ALU**
+7.	**Improved ALU based on 74LS181**
 8.	**Up to 4 flags register**
-9.	**Instruction Register 6 bits with 8 or 16 bits argument**
+9.	**Instruction Register 6 bits with up to 16 bits argument length**
 10.	**CSM with more control signals support**
 11.	**Input Register 16 bits with two ports**
-12.	**Output Register 16 bits**
+12.	**Output Register 16 bits with two ports**

 ### Features and Limitations of the myCPU
-Below you can find the digital features and limitations of my CPU, some features are improvements over the Ben’s eater breadboard computer and other features are consequences of the basic nature of the myCPU, but I think could be interesting recognize them too:
+Below you can find the digital features and limitations of my CPU, some features are improvements over the Ben’s eater breadboard computer and other features are obvious derived of the basic nature of the myCPU, but I think could be interesting recognize them too:
 {: style="text-align: justify"}

 #### Features